 BOD is the abbreviation of biological oxygen demand in water.
 It is also called as biochemical oxygen demand.
-There is a significant relationship among organic matter, microbial population and finally with the dissolved oxygen content in water.
-It can be nicely explained like this.
-Aerobic microbes need oxygen for their metabolism.
-They use dissolved oxygen and convert organic matter into energy.
-They utilize the provided energy from organic food, for their further metabolic reactions and especially for their reproduction.
-The population density is increasing with respect to the gained energy, but it depends on the available food content.
-This metabolic requirement for the newly created population, again creates a demand for the dissolved oxygen, which is proportional to the available food.
+There is a significant relationship among organic matter, microbial population and dissolved oxygen content in water.
+Aerobic microorganisms need oxygen for their metabolism.
+Hence, they use dissolved oxygen and convert organic matter into energy.
+Moreover, they utilize the provided energy from organic food, for their further metabolic reactions and especially for their reproduction.
+Thus, the population density is increasing concerning the gained energy, but it depends on the available food content.
+The metabolic requirement for the newly created population again creates a demand for the dissolved oxygen, which is proportional to the available food.

-Therefore, the biological oxygen demand can be defined as the amount of dissolved oxygen required by aerobic organisms, to breakdown organic materials, in order to obtain energy for their metabolism.
-This value should be tested under given temperature for a given period of time, and it will depend on the nutrient concentration and enzymatic reactions too.
+Therefore, the biological oxygen demand is the amount of dissolved oxygen required by aerobic organisms to breakdown organic materials, to obtain energy for their metabolism.
+This value should be tested under a given temperature for a given period, and it will depend on the nutrient concentration and enzymatic reactions too.
 Besides, BOD value in polluted water is normally higher than the fresh water.
 High BOD can be a result due to domestic sewage, petroleum residues and wastes of animals and crops.

 What is COD?

-What is the difference between BOD and COD?
+What is the Difference Between BOD and COD?